 Combine sugar, hot cocoa, salt, butter, milk, and fluff in a large saucepan, heating over low heat while stirring.
 Once blended, increase to medium heat and bring to a boil.
 Stir constantly for 5 minutes while it boils, then remove from heat.
 Stir in vanilla and chocolate chips.
 The chocolate chips will melt quickly and may even burn a bit to the bottom of the pan.
 Stir as best as you can.
 You'll notice the chips look slightly different from the rest of the mixture, so you'll want to keep stirring until the mixture is fully combined.
 Then pour it into the pan and toss it into the fridge for a couple hours.
 Once chilled, carefully cut into pieces and enjoy!

 Once the fudge has chilled it does not need to be stored in the fridge, but should be kept in a zip top bag or air-tight container.

 What's the difference between evaporated milk and regular milk?

 Evaporated milk is milk that has been heated to evaporate out some of the water.
-You can make evaporated milk with regular milk if you don’t have a can of evaporated milk, but you can also check out my Substitutions Guide for other milk options!
+You can make evaporated milk with regular milk if you don't have a can of evaporated milk.
 Please note, I have not specifically tested the milk substitutes in this recipe, but these are substitutes that generally work for milk and should work for evaporated milk as well.